Top 10 YHAs - the Best in Britain

 You could not be more isolated from the modern world than when staying in Wasdale Hall YHA, a 200 year old country manor.
 It stands alone on the banks of Wastwater in the heart of the Lake District where you have the the deepest and clearest lake in the land all to yourself.

-Satnavs will quite happily direct you over the single track Wrynose and Hardknott passes, without any thought of warning you that it is the steepest road in Britain, seemingly vertical up then down, narrow, twisty and not for everyone or every car.
+Satnavs will quite happily direct you over the single track Wrynose and Hardknott passes, without any thought of warning you that it is the steepest road in Britain, seemingly vertically up then down, over narrow and twisty path, like a real life unfun roller coaster.
+Not for everyone or every car.
 We did it in a Volvo, in July, but only just, and possibly taking a bit off the underside of the car on the way.

 Views are incredible though.